behav/emorec_aci/README.md

 Code and workflow for building some emotion recognition models on PSU ACI HPC clusters.

+**IMPORTANT**: Must use the `16.04` branch for ACI.
+The kernel on ACI is too old to run Ubuntu 18.04.

 ## Quick Start
 `ssh` into the PSU ACI HPC with X11 flags.